micheltulane/tradeBot/README.md

 # tradeBot
-playing with Poloniex API python wrapper
+playing with tensorflow / keras